jsmidelov/project-cavebots/research/game-mechanics/prototypes/first-prototype.md

 They do this by plaing actions on the first note of a beat of the metronome (henceforth called a "turn" to spare the reader my bad music theory knowledge).

 From the first turn an on, the players draw an Action Point (e.g. a poker marker, a chess piece), up to a cap of 10.
+OR they move their marker one integer up on their paper scale.

 On the turn, each player may:
     - Move their piece on the board in any cardinal direction (no AP cost)